-Synthesis and structure of IPN hydrogel film
+Synthesis and structure of the IPN hydrogel film

-Fig. 1a demonstrates that the immobilization of IPN hydrogel film onto a quartz chip via a facile two-step method.
+Fig. 1a demonstrates the immobilization of the IPN hydrogel film onto a quartz chip via a facile two-step method.
 Briefly, the quartz chip was first cleaned with Piranha solution to eliminate organic substances.
-The initiator was attached to the quartz chip through bifunctional molecules, which contained an ATRP initiator at one end (a bromoisobutyrate moiety) and a thiol at end, the feature that allows one-step the other functionalization of the surface of the quartz chip with the MUBiB initiator by forming an alkanethiol SAM.
-The MUBiB chains attached to the gold substrate (quartz chip) contain - $C(CH_3)2Br$ groups, which serve as initiating sites in subsequent ATRP for the preparation of polySBMA brushes.
-In the subsequent ATRP, SBMA was utilized as a monomer to generate polySBMA brushes that were then coated onto quartz chip (Fig. 1a-i).
-Finally, the prepolymer solution concocting of AM, PBA and Bis was incorporated into the polySBMA brushes matrix by which the polySBMA brushes matrix was immersed in the prepolymer solution for 30 min and was then spin-coated to form a homogeneous liquid layer.
-The IPN hydrogel film was synthesized using UV gel curing process (Fig. 1a-ii).
+The initiator was attached to the quartz chip through bifunctional molecules, which contained an ATRP initiator at one end (a bromoisobutyrate moiety) and a thiol at the other end, the feature that allows one-step functionalization of the surface of the quartz chip with the MUBiB initiator by forming an alkanethiol SAM.
+The MUBiB chains attached to the gold substrate (quartz chip) contain $-C(CH_3)2Br$ groups, which serve as initiating sites in subsequent ATRP for the preparation of polySBMA brushes.46 In the subsequent ATRP, SBMA was utilized as a monomer to generate polySBMA brushes that were then coated onto the quartz chip (Fig. 1a-i).
+Finally, the prepolymer solution consisting of AM, PBA and Bis was incorporated into the polySBMA brush matrix by which the polySBMA brush matrix was immersed in the prepolymer solution for 30 min and was then spin-coated to form a homogeneous liquid layer.
+The IPN hydrogel film was synthesized using the UV gel curing process (Fig. 1a-ii).

-As illustrated in Fig. 1b, the change in frequency shift was not obvious, when the glucose solution was pumped into the pSBMA coating modified PBA-functionalized hydrogel film, indicating that the pSBMA coating can causes the reduction of the glucose sensitivity of the PBA-functionalized hydrogel film, making it unsuitable for monitoring low saliva glucose levels.
+As illustrated in Fig. 1b, the change in frequency shift was not obvious, when the glucose solution was pumped into the pSBMA coating modified PBA-functionalized hydrogel film, indicating that the pSBMA coating can cause the reduction in the glucose sensitivity of the PBA-functionalized hydrogel film, making it unsuitable for monitoring low salivary glucose levels.
 This may be attributed to the steric hindrance caused by pSBMA coating.
-The similar results were also demonstrated by Ingber et al., in which they found the traditional antifouling coating could also hinder electron transfer, resulting a poor sensitivity.
-To address this drawback, the IPN hydrogel film was fabricated in this work; and to avoid the effect of film thickness on glucose sensitivity, the thickness of PBAfunctionalized hydrogel film and IPN hydrogel film were chosen as 438 nm and 440 nm, respectively (Fig. S1 and S2).
-Fig. 1b shows that at a similar thickness, the glucose sensitivity of IPN hydrogel film was nearly 2-fold as high as that of PBAfunctionalized hydrogel film.
-The possible mechanism of glucose sensitivity and protein resistance of hydrogel film, which could be either through hydrogen bonding or ionic solvation, is shown in Fig. 1c.
-Whereas the PBA-functionalized hydrogel film forms unstable hydration layers via hydrogen bonds, the IPN hydrogel film forms more stable hydration layers via ionic solvation, which are caused by the strong hydration capacity of pSBMA brushes.
-Fig. 1c shows that the interaction of PBA-functionalized hydrogel film with glucose caused volumetric shrinkage; as a result, water could be transported to outside of the hydrogel matrix causing water loss.
-This water loss resulted in an additional hydrogel mass loss, which in turn reduced the glucose sensitivity of QCM.
-Compared with that of PBA-functionalized hydrogels film, the interaction of IPN hydrogel film with glucose caused smaller volumetric shrinkage due to stable hydrated layers formed by ionic solvation;
+Similar results were also demonstrated by Ingber et al., in which they found that traditional antifouling coating could also hinder electron transfer, resulting in poor sensitivity.32 To address this drawback, the IPN hydrogel film was fabricated in this work; and to avoid the effect of film thickness on glucose sensitivity, the thickness of the PBA-functionalized hydrogel film and the IPN hydrogel film was chosen as 438 nm and 440 nm, respectively (Fig. S1 and S2+).
+Fig. 1b shows that at a similar thickness, the glucose sensitivity of the IPN hydrogel film was nearly 2-fold as high as that of the PBAfunctionalized hydrogel film.
+The possible mechanism of glucose sensitivity and protein resistance of the hydrogel film, which could be either through hydrogen bonding or ionic sol-